ucsb-csw9/m25/_lectures/lect06.md

 ```
 Time:
 * Gradescope (online assignment), Thursday 8/21 2pm - 3:20pm PST
+* The midterm must be done independently (no group work)
+* Open book, notes, code editor (you can write / execute code).
+No AI tools are allowed.

-We will be monitoring Piazza during the midterm exam time.
+* We will be monitoring Piazza during the midterm exam time.
     * For any CLARIFYING quesitons, you may post a PRIVATE question on
 Piazza where we will answer them.
     * If there needs to be a change / modification in any question, then
 we will post any clarifications publicly on Piazza (Piazza will send
 an email)